 Amazon Echo vs Sonos One: Sound quality showdown

 That said, the Amazon Echo (4th Gen) has proven that you can squeeze more drivers into a smart speaker for quality sound without requiring a luxury price.
-The Amazon Echo has two dual-firing tweeters and a large woofer — compared to one tweeter, one woofer and two digital amplifiers in the Sonos One — for half the price.
-Sonos doesn't openly state the level of wattage in its speakers, so we can't directly compare which of the two has more physical power, but the Echo has raised the audio bar in 2020.
+The Amazon Echo has two dual-firing tweeters and a large woofer — compared to one tweeter, one woofer, and two digital amplifiers in the Sonos One — for half the price.

-The new Amazon Echo reportedly will "automatically" adapt its EQ settings to the layout of your living room, though you can adjust the EQ settings in the Alexa app yourself.
-Sonos has a TruePlay app that uses the microphones in your iPhone to manually calibrate the room settings.
-Unfortunately, Sonos has not made an Android TruePlay app, so you'll need to adjust the One EQ settings manually.
+Both speakers give you EQ controls for fixing the audio settings to fit the shape of the room or your own tastes.
+Sonos has a TruePlay app that uses the microphones in your iPhone to manually calibrate the room settings; unfortunately, Sonos has not made an Android TruePlay app, so you'll need to adjust the One EQ settings manually.
 Amazon has both iOS and Android apps for adjustments, and it promises to automatically adapt its EQ settings to the layout of your living room.

 Amazon Echo vs Sonos One: Connectivity clash

 Sonos works with more smart home ecosystems, giving you more flexibility if you want to switch.
 Specifically, it works with both Alexa and Google Assistant, though you must pick one to be your default listener.
 It also lets you stream content from your iOS devices to the One through AirPlay 2.
-Thus, whatever smart home ecosystem you rely on, Sonos should support it, which makes it a safe purchase for most shoppers.

 Sonos also has robust multi-room controls, so if you want to pair the Sonos One with other Sonos speakers like the Arc soundbar for your TV or Sonos Move in another room in the house, you can connect all of them via the Sonos S2 app.